-When interacting with narcissists, what you see on the surface is typically not the real person, but a carefully constructed social version designed to support their social image, commonly called the narcissistic facade.
+When interacting with narcissists, what you see on the surface is often not the real person, but a constructed version designed to maintain their social image.

 Source (related): Narcissism: Denial of the True Self – Alexander Lowen (Simon & Schuster) (1985 / reprint 1997)